 Cubitt Gallery and Studios

 Cubitt Gallery and Studios is an Arts Council-funded artist-led organisation in Angel, Islington.
 Comprising of an internationally-recognised contemporary art gallery, 30 studios for professional artists, and a local education programme, Cubitt is a unique hub for the development in curatorial, artistic and educational practice in the visual arts.
-Cubitt hosts one of our AWP internships.
+Cubitt is one of the hosts for Peer Forum, our Peer Mentoring programme.

 New Contemporaries is the leading UK organisation supporting emergent art practice from British Art Schools.
 Since 1949 New Contemporaries has consistently provided a critical platform for new and recent fine art graduates primarily by means of an annual, nationally touring exhibition.
 Artquest are working with New Contemporaries to provide a professional development support and mentoring programme to help orientate emerging artists in the art world.